 Making a formal complaint

 There are several ways to make a complaint.
-You can put the information in a letter and send it to our business address, or drop it into the bureau.
-Complaints can be addressed to the Executive Manager or Chair of Trustees.
+You can put the information in a letter and send it to our business address, or drop it into the service.
+Complaints can be addressed to the Chief Executive or Chair of Trustees.
 You can tell us on the phone or face-to-face that you want us to investigate your complaint.

-Your complaint will be investigated by the Executive Manager under the direction of the Chair of the Truistees, or by the Chair if you are complaining about the Executive Manager.
+Your complaint will be investigated by the Chief Executive under the direction of the Chair of the Trustees, or by the Chair if you are complaining about the Chief Executive.
 If it is upheld, you will get a full apology and, where appropriate, be given details of any action that we are taking to put things right.
 If you are not satisfied with the outcome, you can ask for a further review.
 We will tell you how to do this.

 We aim to respond in full to any complaint within eight weeks.
 However, if the issue is complicated, any delay will be explained and you will be kept informed of progress.